Skip to Content

 Norwegian Cruise Line Laundry – Price List, Services, and Packages

-I’ve cruised with NCL 10 times to date and have used a variety of laundry options onboard.
+I’ve cruised with NCL over 14 times and have used a variety of laundry options onboard.

 Do Norwegian Cruise Line Have a Self-Serve Laundry?

-Norwegian Cruise Line provide laundry services for a charge which can be purchased onboard or pre-purchased prior to the cruise.
-Norwegian Cruise Line do not have self-serve laundries on any of their cruise ships.
+Norwegian Cruise Line provides laundry services for a charge, which can be purchased onboard or pre-purchased prior to the cruise.
+Norwegian Cruise Line does not have self-serve laundries on any of its cruise ships.

 I have used the paid laundry services with Norwegian Cruise Line before and have even been able to have clothes laundered for free.
 More about that at the end of the post.